+Councillor Clarke:

-Councillor Clarke: Maybe on procedure, and it was mentioned earlier.
-I know this is an Official Plan municipality, looking for an Official Plan Amendment, the public meetings are at the municipal level first.
+Maybe on procedure, and it was mentioned earlier.
+I know this is an Official Plan Amendment, that we're in control of, but any time a developer comes to a municipality, looking for an Official Plan Amendment, the public meetings are at the municipal level first.
 And then from there, if the local municipality approves it, it goes up to County for the Official Plan Amendment to be approved at a County Level.
 Or in the case of the Municipality disapproves, it all goes off to an OMB.